adrpar/architecture-diagrams/README.md

 It includes an example project under `projects/banking` to demonstrate how to structure models and views.

-The CLI entrypoint is `arch-diags`:
+The CLI entrypoint is `architecture-diagrams`:

 ```
-uv run arch-diags --help
+uv run architecture-diagrams --help
 ```

 ## Setup